Helena Rubinstein

-Helena Rubinstein (born Chaja Rubinstein; December 25, 1870 – April 1, 1965) was a Polish and American businesswoman, art collector, and philanthropist.
+Helena Rubinstein (born Chaja Rubinstein; December 25, 1872 – April 1, 1965) was a Polish and American businesswoman, art collector, and philanthropist.
 A cosmetics entrepreneur, she was the founder and eponym of Helena Rubinstein Incorporated cosmetics company, which made her one of the world's richest women.

 Early life

-Rubinstein was the eldest of eight daughters born to Polish Jews, Augusta – Gitte (Gitel) Shaindel Rubinstein née Silberfeld and Horace – Naftoli Hertz Rubinstein.
+Rubinstein was the eldest of eight daughters born to Polish Jews, "Augusta" Gitte (Gitel) Shaindel Rubinstein née Silberfeld and Naftoli Hertz "Horace" Rubinstein.
 Her father was a shopkeeper in Kraków, Lesser Poland, which was then occupied by Austria-Hungary following the partitions of Poland in the late 18th century.
 The existentialist philosopher Martin Buber was her cousin.
 She was also the cousin of Ruth Rappaport's mother.

 Move to Australia

-After refusing an arranged marriage, Rubinstein emigrated from Poland to Australia in 1896, with no money and little English.
+After refusing an arranged marriage, Rubinstein emigrated from Poland to Australia in 1896, with no money and little command of the English language.
 Her stylish clothes and milky complexion did not pass unnoticed among the town's ladies, however, and she soon found enthusiastic buyers for the jars of beauty cream in her luggage.
 She spotted a market where she began to make her own.
 A key ingredient of the cream, lanolin, was readily at hand.

 Coleraine, in the Western Victoria region, where her uncle was a shopkeeper, might have been an "awful place" but was home to some 75 million sheep that secreted abundant quantities of lanolin.
 These sheep were the wealth of the nation and the Western District's vast mobs of merinos produced the finest wool in the land.
 To disguise the lanolin's pungent odour, Rubinstein experimented with lavender, pine bark, and water lilies.

 Rubinstein had a falling out with her uncle, but after a stint as a bush governess began waitressing at the Winter Garden tearooms in Melbourne.
 There, she found an admirer willing to stump up the funds to launch her Crème Valaze, supposedly including herbs imported "from the Carpathian Mountains".
-It cost ten pence and sold for six shillings.
+It cost ten pence and sold for six shillings (72 pence).
 Known to her customers only as Helena, Rubinstein could soon afford to open a salon in fashionable Collins Street, selling glamour as a science to customers whose skin was "diagnosed" and a suitable treatment "prescribed".

 Sydney was next, and within five years, Australian operations were profitable enough to finance a Salon de Beauté Valaze in London.
 As such, Rubinstein formed one of the world's first cosmetic companies.
 Her business enterprise proved immensely successful and later in life, she used her enormous wealth to support charitable institutions in the fields of education, art, and health.

 Rubinstein rapidly expanded her operation.
 In 1908, her sister Ceska assumed the Melbourne shop's operation, and with $100,000, Rubinstein moved to London and began what was to become an international enterprise.
 (Women at this time could not obtain bank loans, so the money was her own.)